apl-cornell/SCIF/docs/LanguageBasics/information-flow-control.md

 ## Labels

 In information flow control, integrity and confidentiality are well-known duals.
-In SCIF, we only focus on the integrity because most smart contracts are currently running on public blockchains, where anyone can see anything of a smart contract.
+In SCIF, we only focus on integrity because most smart contracts are currently running on public blockchains, where anyone can see all states of a smart contract.

-In SCIF, an intergity policy is expressed as labels attached to code.
+In SCIF, an integity policy is expressed as labels attached to code.

 Here is a quick example: